wdherndon/FullStackEmbedded.github.io/index.md

 be put together in individual projects to produce inventions that are useful in real life.
 In our projects, students learn to power their devices, collect and process data, and produce responses that are relevant in the real world - be it in the form of a webpage or the motion of a robot's arm.
-We can't cover ever technology out there, but we hope to give our students glimpses into projects complex enough to prepare them for whatever they decide to tackle on their own.
+We can't cover every technology out there, but we hope to give our students glimpses into projects complex enough to prepare them for whatever they decide to tackle on their own.

 ## It's about the community
 No man is an island, and only the fewest projects are realizable without a good team.
-Full Stack Embedded strives to foster communities of students around the world with heterogeneous skill sets, encouraging them to work together to work on projects even after the course is done.
+Full Stack Embedded strives to foster communities of students around the world with heterogeneous skill sets, encouraging them to work together on projects even after the course is done.
 That's why we found Full Stack Embedded chapters where we work - so that people who get to know each other before and during the courses have a forum to continue to collaborate in the